qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 About rollback:

-- Transactional databases allow rollback a uncommited transaction.
-(Implementation details vary between databases.
-PostgreSQL write is append-only on disk except vacuum.
-MySQL InnoDB does in-place mutation on disk but writes undo log and redo log.)
+- Transactional databases allow rolling back a uncommited transaction.
+(MySQL InnoDB does in-place mutation on disk but writes undo log and redo log.
+PostgreSQL MVCC write is append-only on disk.)
 - Editing software often need to support undo.
 It's often implemted by storing previous step's data, while sharing unchanged substructure to optimize.
 - Multiplayer game client that does server-state-prediction (to reduce visible latency) need to rollback when prediction is invalidted by server's message.
 - CPU does branch prediction and speculative execution.
 If branch prediction fails or there is other failure, it internally rollback. ([Spectre vulnerability](https://en.wikipedia.org/wiki/Spectre_(security_vulnerability)) and [Meltdown vulnerability](https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability)) are caused by rollback not cancelling side effects in cache that can be measured in access speed).